 FAA – the Federal Aviation Administration.

-LOCAL LAW – Local Law Number 1 of 2009, known as the Wind Energy Facilities Local Law, of the Town of Enfield, Tompkins County, New York.

 OPERATOR – Any Person who owns, manages, operates, or otherwise exercises decision making authority for any Wind Energy Facility or WTG, but not including such Persons who own, manage or operate Small WTG.

+PARTICIPATING LANDOWNER – With respect to parcel of property within the Town, a Person who has entered into a written lease, easement or other agreement to permit the construction and/or operation of a WTG or Wind Energy Facility on such parcel of property owned by such landowner.